vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/logs.md

 This lab introduces the concepts around logging.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to:

--   Explain how Tanzu Application Service helps with logging of cloud native applications
+-   Explain how *Tanzu Application Service* helps with logging of cloud native applications

 ## Get started